Column01/Discord-Moderation-Bot/DEVELOPING.md

 ### Command template

-All you should need to edit is `self.cmd` variable to be the start of the command (`!test` would be `self.cmd = test`) as well as the code inside the `execute` function.
-In the execute function there are some examples of additional information you can get from the `kwargs` or `Key word arguments` that the bot fills.
+All you should need to edit is `self.cmd` variable to be the start of the command (`!test` would be `self.cmd = "test"`).
+You can also define command aliases by making `self.cmd` a list of strings like this: `self.cmd = ["test", "test2"]`.

+Once you have that you need to edit the code inside the `execute` function.
+In the template below there are some examples of additional information about commands as well as info on what you can get from the `kwargs` or `Key word arguments` that the bot fills.
+The `execute` function is run to execute your command, and is where you would reply to the user or do stuff with the command.

 ```py
 import inspect